EdddieN/machinon-domoticz_theme/README.md

 ToDo
 - [X]   In Progress
-- [ ] 1.- Selector boxes, need update design -> Eddie
+- [X] 1.- Selector boxes, need update design
-- [ ] 2.- Hardware page and devices need updating -> guidelines in Zeplin
+- [X] 2.- Hardware page and devices need updating
-- [X] 3.- Tiles with new text and bigger size values -> Eddie -> Zeplin
+- [X] 3.- Tiles with new text and bigger size values
 - [X] 4.- Settings page re-design -> Eddie
 - [X] 5.- When a device is offline the tile should fade off, is this possible? -> Zeplin
 - [X] 6.- Timers screen -> Eddie -> Zeplin